AlexWoo/goto/README.md

 		chmod 755 ./install
 		sudo ./install

-- command will be installed under /usr/bin/ in Linux, under /usr/local/bin/ in Mac OS
+- command will be installed under /usr/bin/ in Linux, under /usr/local/bin/ in MacOS
 - config file will be installed under /etc/
 - login script will be installed under /etc/goto.conf.d/